Would you like to speak to a lawyer but feel you can’t because you don’t know how you’d pay for a divorce?

 6. Know the law on “counsel fees.”
 In New York, if you are a wife in a divorce who earns less than your husband, the law entitles you to have your husband pay some or all of your lawyer’s fees, otherwise known as “counsel fees.”
 The tricky part is that the law is not automatic, and, unless your husband voluntarily agrees to pay for your lawyer, (not unheard of but infrequent) you will need a lawyer to file a court document called a “motion” in order to enforce this right.
 Catch-22!
 The good news is that the amount of money you need to pay your lawyer up front (known as a retainer) to get him or her started on your case, is not unreasonably high in many cases.
 You will need to come up with this initial amount to pay your attorney, using one or more of the methods above, until he or she has had time to take legal action that may get your legal fees paid by your spouse.

 Often, the seemingly insurmountable task of hiring a divorce lawyer and paying for legal fees will keep you in a place of pain, fear, and dysfunction for far too long.
-Knowing your rights and what options are available to you are crucial in order to start taking steps toward independence and stability.
+Asking the right questions and learning your rights and what options are available to you are crucial in order to start taking steps toward independence and stability.

 Daniel H. Stock, PLLC, with offices located in New York City and Westchester, brings more than 25 years of legal experience to all issues associated with uncontested, collaborative, contested or high net worth divorce.
 He seeks to reach amicable agreements on matters such as child custody and visitation, child support and alimony, and property division.
 He favors the kind of outcome that benefits you and your children as you transition to a post-divorce future.
 However, when discussions are not productive, consensus is not possible and litigation is necessary, he is fully prepared to aggressively protect your rights in court.